nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 Patient Notes format is invalid

     * 1a1.
-WardWatch shows a invalid note description error message.
+WardWatch shows an invalid note description error message.

       Use case resumes at step 1.